 Last Secondary School grade completed (or equivalency): Post Secondary, Vocational or Trade Training: YES NO Subject, degree or qualification: Any additional qualifications or courses?
 Previous fire fighting experience (where and when): Previous first aid experience (where and when): APPLICATION Part 3 - WORK EXPERIENCE Are you presently employed: full time (more than 35 hours/week) part-time (more than 25 hours/week) part-time (less than 25 hours/week) student other / self-employed (please explain) Present Employer: Occupation: Is your job site in the fire protection area?
 YES / NO Employer Phone: Would your company allow you to respond to emergency calls during working hours?
 Always Usually Rarely Never What are your regular hours of work?
 Are you a shift worker?
-YES NO I ''''''''''''''''''''''''''''''''''
+YES NO I If so, please explain hours and days of work:

 Are you normally available to respond to daytime emergencies?
-(Monday to Friday between the hours of 7 am and 6 pm) \\\\ -----\ n.
+(Monday to Friday between the hours of 7 am and 6 pm)